Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 • General: MusicBrainz metadata, lyrics fetching, default FLAC conversion, minimum audio bitrate, artist subfolder organisation

-• Soulseek (slskd): URL, credentials, downloads path
+• Soulseek (slskd): enable toggle, URL, credentials, downloads path

 • Navidrome: URL and credentials for library refresh